Home Site Map Standards Interpretations Agenda Structure Newsletter Resources Jurisdictions Links Search

 • Permit companies that are listed on exchanges outside of the EU and that currently prepare their primary financial statements using a non-EU GAAP (in most cases this would be US GAAP) to delay IFRS adoption until 2007.

 Belgium is an EU Member State.
-Consequently, Belgian companies companies listed in an EU/EEA securities market will follow IFRSs starting in 2005.
-In January 2005, the European Commission published the results of a survey of the 25 EU member states and the 3 EEA member states on their plans regarding the four options above.
-For information on each country's plans, click to download:
+Consequently, Belgian companies listed in an EU/EEA securities market follow IFRSs since 2005.
+The European Commission (EC) periodically issues a document which summarises the use of options of the IAS Regulation by European Union Member States.
+For information on each country's plans, click to access:

 The European Commission has adopted the following wording for use in the notes to the accounts and in the audit reports of companies subject to EU Regulation 1606/2002/EC (the 'IAS regulation'):